rns/kollos-luif-doc/manual.md

 <a id="adverbs"></a>
 ### Adverbs

 A LUIF rule can be modified by one or more adverbs.
-A Adverbs are `name = value` pairs separated with commas.
+Adverbs are `name = value` pairs separated with commas.
 Comma is also used to separate an adverb from the RHS alternative it modifies.

-[todo: example]

 <a id="action"></a>
 #### `action`